Addablestone13/Newgrounds.IO-for-Stencyl/README.md

 This is a work-in-progress.
 It currently works with basic Stencyl projects and has been tested in production.
 Some functionality (like full response feedback from scoreboards) is still incomplete.

 🔧 Status

+✔️ Logged In Status

 ✔️ Working in live games

-⚠️ Scoreboard callback success state not fully functional
+✔️ Scoreboard submit functional

 💬 Medal unlock confirmed working